R-Bower/tsx-monorepo/README.md

   in ECMAScript/JavaScript code, with the goal of making code more consistent and avoiding bugs.
 - First class [TypeScript](https://www.typescriptlang.org/) support.
 - Hot reloading adjacent packages in the repo.
+- First class documentation support via [Bit](https://harmony-docs.bit.dev/).
 - Consistent styling by use of `styled-components` and `styled-system`.
 - Optional publishing support.
 - [Tree shaking](https://webpack.js.org/guides/tree-shaking/) for every React library.
   - This is accomplished using webpack's side effects.
 If you're unfamiliar with side effects, [read more here](https://sgom.es/posts/2020-06-15-everything-you-never-wanted-to-know-about-side-effects/) for a good explanation.
 - Working "go to definition" feature in IDEs for every package.
-- Unit Testing support via Jest.
+- Unit Testing support via Jest and [React Testing Library](https://testing-library.com/docs/react-testing-library/intro/).
 - E2E testing with [Playwright](https://playwright.dev) + Jest.

 ## Setup